This blog chronicles the triumphs and trials of fiction writer Darius Jones.

 - Instagram: dariusjoneswrit.
 I have no idea why someone would want to view images from a writer, but, hey, it’s here if you want to check it out!

-As for me, there’s not much to tell…Not yet…Maybe not ever.
-Let’s just say: I write fiction whenever I get a chance!
+As for me, there’s not much to tell…Not yet, maybe not ever.
+Let’s just say I write fiction whenever I can.

 PS: That photo on the header is from the Bisti/De-Na-Zin Wilderness in New Mexico.